node-formidable/formidable/README.md

 form.on('fileBegin', (formName, file) => {
     // accessible here
     // formName the name in the form (<input name="thisname" type="file">) or http filename for octetstream
-    // file.name http filename or null if there was a parsing error
+    // file.originalFilename http filename or null if there was a parsing error
     // file.newFilename generated hexoid or what options.filename returned
     // file.path default pathnme as per options.uploadDir and options.filename
     // file.path = CUSTOM_PATH // to change the final path